- What are Howard Center locations and hours of operation?

 ACT 1 is a 24/7/365 program that provides information, referral, screening, and assessment services for individuals to determine their level of incapacitation and determine next steps due to alcohol and other substances.
 They provide a clean, safe, and supervised setting in which to regain sobriety, availability of one-to-one substance information and assessment, access to further detox stabilization available on-site, de-escalation of crisis and promotion of stability.
 All are served regardless of age, background, or ability to pay.
 Contact ACT 1 at 802.488.6425.

-The Chittenden Clinic is a medication assistant treatment program that provides outpatient treatment and pharmacotherapy (methadone and buprenorphine) to individuals who are dependent on opioids.
-They also provide counseling for substance use and mental health disorders, case management and care coordination, psychiatric consultation, and medical care with screening for HIV, STDs, Hepatitis B and C. For more information, call the Chittenden Clinic at 802-488-6450.
+The Chittenden Clinic is a medication assistant treatment program that provides outpatient treatment and pharmacotherapy (methadone and buprenorphine) to individuals who have Opioid Use Disorder.
+They also provide counseling for other substance misuse and mental health disorders, case management and care coordination, psychiatric consultation, and medical care.
+For more information, call the Chittenden Clinic at 802-488-6450.

 Please download and fill out this form and send it to one of the mentioned agencies on the form in order to be listed on our community waitlist.
 This will allow us to discuss your potential treatment and find the best option for you.